matthewgream/stiga-api/README.md

 Do not know how to obtain/update: (a) zone settings, (b) temporary obstacles, (c) zone links, (d) zone management commands, (e) obstacle parameters.

+The following is a set of rolling updates, each new entry may update/obsolete something older.
+Needs to be cleaned and tidied.

 ---

 ## Update (23 May 2026)